Guide To Tracking Page CSS

 The Tracking History Block:

-.tp-collapsible-events: This div events that are hidden under the "Show Shipment Journey" button are wrapped in this class.
+This div contains events that are hidden under the "Show Shipment Journey" button are wrapped in this class.

 Have questions or need help?
 Reach us at firstname.lastname@example.org for assistance.